AdobeDocs/media-analytics.en/help/implementation/implementation-edge.md

 ## Send data to Experience Platform Edge using AEP Mobile SDK

 You can use the Adobe Experience Platform mobile SDK to send mobile data to Experience platform Edge.
-(Alternatively, you could use a custom implementation of the edge APIs.<!-- Waiting for link from John -->)
+(Alternatively, you could use a custom implementation of the Edge APIs.<!-- Waiting for link from John -->)

 Use the following documentation resources to complete the implementation for both iOS and Android: